 Free Collaborative Webinar

-On October 8 at 2 PM EST, join experts from Mount Sinai West Hospital—Dr. Susannah Kurtz and Dr. Priscilla Loanzon—for an engaging webinar on how collaborative simulation training models can strengthen clinical teams and improve patient outcomes.
+Join experts from Mount Sinai West Hospital—Dr. Susannah Kurtz and Dr. Priscilla Loanzon—for an engaging webinar on how collaborative simulation training models can strengthen clinical teams and improve patient outcomes.
 You’ll discover how to define and implement ID, IP, and MD simulation, identify opportunities for integration, and design team-based models that drive real-world impact.
-Plus, participate in a live Q&A to get your questions answered.
-Don’t miss this chance to walk away with practical strategies you can apply to your own program—register now!
+Don’t miss this chance to walk away with practical strategies you can apply to your own program.
+Request access!

 In this webinar, you will learn: